victorstack-ai/drupal-ai-issue-3572096/docs/modules/ai_content_suggestions/index.md

-# AI Content Editing Tools
+# AI Content Suggestions
-## What is the AI Content Editing Tools module?
+## What is the AI Content Suggestions module?
 This module assistants content editors obtain feedback from a configured LLM about the node they are editing.